elydre/aledlang/README.md

 ### Stack

 The stack is a LIFO stack, the last element pushed is the first to be popped.
-Numbers pushed are 32bits integers.
+Numbers pushed are 32bits integers 🔮

 ```
 [ PRINT 42 AND 123 ]